kitnil/guix-artwork/website/posts/creating-bundles-with-guix-pack.md

 Packs themselves are reproducible bit-by-bit.
 If you know the Guix commit that was used to build a given pack, you can thus run the same `guix pack` command on another machine and verify that you get the exact same tarball.
-Currently not 100% of the packages Guix provide are reproducible bit-by-bit; we’re getting closer to that goal though, in part due to the fact that Guix builds are isolated by default, and also thanks to the efforts of everyone in the
+Currently not 100% of the packages Guix provides are reproducible bit-by-bit; we’re getting closer to that goal though, in part due to the fact that Guix builds are isolated by default, and also thanks to the efforts of everyone in the